Sponsored by the Office of the Vice President for Research, the Support to Promote

 and completing their projects:

-- Present your work at Graduate Student Day the year after their award notification.
-SPARC recipients
+- Present your work at Discover USC the year after their award notification.
+SPARC recipients are strongly

-are strongly encouraged to present their work at a national or international conference
+encouraged to present their work at a national or international conference or exhibition.

 - Participate in yearly online surveys.
 These surveys will enable the Office of Research to track the student's progress